wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 <iframe width="100%" height="1400" name="iframe" src="/posts/014_using_pg_bouncer/pgbouncer_demo.html"></iframe>

-## When do you need connection Pooling?

-- Many short lived connections, pooling lets you help you reuse them making it faster than starting and closing connections
-- When you need to scale!
-Handling a lot of connections/s.
-Manage/queue connections rather than drop them.

-## Real life example
-- Need to test a Postgres DB with 2k requests/s.
-Each request takes about 50ms to execute
-- Database accepts 5k concurrent connections
-- When I load test the database opens up 4.5k connections.
-But the database starts to fail because even though it can take all the connections, it can't handle that many concurrent operations internally.

-- The first solution is to decrease the max number of connections to 800.
-I choose 800 because it is the sweet spot of number of connections that the database is able to handle without breaking.
-- THe problem is that with this new limit, when we hit our max concurrency, a lot of requests fail to connect because there are more requests than connections available.

-- I add PGBouncer in the mix.
-- With PG bouncer I can set the pool to 800, and any additional requests simply get queued until a connection is freed.
-- This add some latency (requests need to wait).
-But rather serve the request late than never.

-- Long term solutions: load balance across replicas to have more compute + available connections (only for READ operations); Increase compute if required.

 ## What is pgbouncer

-PG bouncer is a lightweight connection pooling service that sits in between your Postgres database and your client and it will manage the connections for you.
+PG bouncer is a lightweight connection pooling service that sits in between your Postgres database and your clients and it will manage the connections for you.

+[Diagram]

 ## Setting up locally

+To setup pgbouncer locally you need to have Postgres database running, either locally (Docker) or with your favorite cloud provider.

-Install using brew
+### Install using brew

 ```bash
 brew install pgbouncer
 ```

+### Setup Config files
 Create the `pgbouncer.ini` file.
 This file tells pgbouncer how to connect to the Postgres database.
 Here is also where you define your settings.

 ```toml